Shout! Studios: 2010s

+2020s–present

+In March 2020, Shout!
+Factory acquired a mix of worldwide, domestic, and international broadcast and select streaming rights to more than 20 TV series and movies and 900 hours of programming.
+This included Stephen J. Cannell's catalog of 1970s to 1990s shows, such as 21 Jump Street, Hunter, Wiseguy, The Commish, The Greatest American Hero, and Riptide.

+In July 2020, Shout!
+Factory announced a multi-year deal with Alliance Entertainment and Mill Creek Entertainment, which granted the exclusive SVOD and AVOD digital rights to the Ultra series, 1,100 episodes and 20 films previously acquired by Mill Creek.
+Shout!
+Factory will stream the catalog in North American countries (U.S. and Canada) through their services, Shout!
+TV and TokuSHOUTsu.

 In February 2021, Shout!
-Factory made a deal with animation studio Laika to release their films on home entertainment in the United States.
-This deal includes Laika's first four films, originally released by Focus Features, as well as new bonus material and packaging for each release.
+Factory made a deal with the animation studio Laika to release their films on home media in the United States.
+The deal included Laika's first four films, originally released by Focus Features, as well as new bonus material and packaging for each release.

 In February 2022, Shout!
 Factory acquired the American distribution rights to the TV series ALF, including its animated prequel series and its spin-off ALF Tales from Alien Productions and Lionsgate.
+That same month, Shout! entered into an exclusive all-rights distribution arrangement with Amcomri Entertainment's United Kingdom-based subsidiary company, 101 Films.
+Earlier that week, Shout! also acquired the library of Halcyon Studios, a division of Chicken Soup for the Soul Entertainment.

-On August 9, 2022, Shout!
-Factory signed a worldwide distribution deal with The Jim Henson Company to bring thirteen of Henson's programs and specials to home entertainment and streaming platforms in all territories, including Farscape and The Storyteller.
-A similar worldwide distribution agreement with Henson went into effect on January 1, 2024 for streaming, video on demand, broadcast, digital download, packaged media and certain non-theatrical rights for the films Labyrinth and The Dark Crystal, as well as behind-the-scenes specials Inside the Labyrinth and The World of the Dark Crystal.
+In August 2022, Shout!
+Factory signed a worldwide distribution deal with The Jim Henson Company to bring 13 of Henson's programs and specials to home entertainment and streaming platforms in all territories, including Farscape and The Storyteller.
+A similar worldwide distribution agreement with Henson went into effect on January 1, 2024 for streaming, video-on-demand, broadcast, digital download, packaged media and certain non-theatrical rights for the films Labyrinth and The Dark Crystal, as well as behind-the-scenes specials, Inside the Labyrinth and The World of the Dark Crystal.

-Shout!
-Factory obtained digital distribution and streaming rights to 189 titles from the Halcyon Studios division of Chicken Soup for the Soul Entertainment on March 27, 2023.
-On July 6, 2023, Shout!
-Factory announced that it had signed a North American distribution deal with Aardman Animations covering four of Aardman's properties: Morph, Wallace and Gromit (except The Curse of the Were-Rabbit), Shaun the Sheep and Timmy Time.
-Eight days later, the company announced its rebranding to Shout!
+In July 2023, Shout!
+Factory announced it had signed a North American distribution deal with Aardman Animations, covering four of Aardman's properties: Morph, Wallace and Gromit (except The Curse of the Were-Rabbit), Shaun the Sheep and Timmy Time.
+That same month, the company announced its rebranding to Shout!
 Studios to match with its film distribution division.

-On May 2, 2024, Shout!
-Studios took over the US distribution rights to Tatsunoko Production's 1967 anime Speed Racer from Crunchyroll, which began with the digital release of the original television series of the same name and its Japanese-language version on June 1 of that year.
+In May 2024, Shout!
+Studios took over the U.S. distribution rights to Tatsunoko Production's 1967 anime Speed Racer from Crunchyroll, which began with the digital release of the original television series of the same name and its Japanese-language version on June 1 of that year.